 Sound travels well over water.
-If it's loud enough to hear at 80 feet back, it is likely loud enough for homeowners to hear, too. - Minimize repetitive passes on any one portion of shoreline.
+If it's loud enough to hear at 80 feet back, it is likely loud enough for

+Minimize repetitive passes on any one portion of shoreline.
 Once you've run the same line for a while, move on to another area.